paschistrobel/DecisionTree-Java-Implementation/README.md

 # DecisionTree-Java-Implementation
-An intuitive Java implementation (built from the very bottom) for a Decision Tree classifier.
-The implementation is based on the "Titanic - Machine Learning from Disaster" dataset [[1]](#references).
+An intuitive Java implementation (built from the very bottom) for a Decision Tree classifier, based on the "Titanic - Machine Learning from Disaster" dataset [[1]](#references).

 The classifier achieves an accuracy of **0.8227 with a 10-fold cross-validation** and an accuracy of **0.7249 with the Kaggle test data set**.